 He wears the rank of Major.
 His gray eyes look away, possibly in contemplation of his next move.
 His hat has the insignia of Tenth U.S. Cavalry embroidered and sewn on.
 His face shows scars.

-Graham earned the brevet the year before he sat for the image.
+Graham earned that brevet the year before he sat for the image.
 He was in command of Company I, Tenth U.S. Cavalry, at Fort Hays.
 Sent with his company to protect the construction of the Union & Pacific Rail Road west of Hays, Graham spent much of 1868 gambling at saloons and keeping company with his favorite “lady of town” at her house in Hays City.
+One incident at Annie King’s domicile later became a charge against him at his court-martial.

 Major Andrew K. Long, formerly President Johnson’s private secretary and now in the Dept. of Commissary and Subsistence, was a useful connection.
 1st Lt.
 Graham, a New Yorker, pretended to be a native North Carolinian, using Long as a liaison to get in good with Johnson and score a brevet Lieutenant Colonelcy.
 Long wrote to the President, reasoning that Graham had served in the Civil War and as long as his current comrades had brevets, so should Graham.
 It was refused.
 He did earn the rank of Captain in August however.

-Graham’s dangerous territory later extended to more than drinking dens.
+Also by autumn, Graham’s dangerous territory extended to more than brothels and drinking dens.

-Graham was approved for a brevet as a major in March of 1869, retroactive to Sand Creek, necessitating travel to Washington, D.C. in April.
-Contemporary newspapers announced his arrival at the Planter’s Hotel in Leavenworth as he made his way East.
+Graham was approved for his brevet as a major in March of 1869, retroactive to September.
+Carpenter was breveted as well, and the two men traveled to Washington, D.C. in April.
+Contemporary newspapers announced his arrival at the Planter’s Hotel in Leavenworth as he made his way to Washington.

-A copy of his oath as a Major, taken and signed on June 11, 1869, is on microfilm at the National Archives.
-Graham was in no hurry to get back with his new rank, where he would next be stationed at Camp Supply, Indian Territory (Oklahoma).
-He possibly visited his family in Crown Point, NY.
-Upon his return at the end of the summer he would find a different environment at Camp Supply.
+A copy of his oath, taken and signed on June 11, 1869, is on microfilm at the National Archives.
+He was in no hurry to get back to Indian Territory, where he would next be stationed at Camp Supply.
+He possibly visited his family in Essex County, NY.
+He would also find a different environment at Camp Supply when he did return at the end of the summer.

-Before he was officially ordered to Fort Leavenworth on November 26, 1869 for his court-martial he took opportunities to opine to the local newspapers about the “Indian situation.”
-He told the Daily Kansas Tribune on Dec 11th that, although eight companies of infantry and cavalry were stationed near Supply, he predicted more trouble in the future from the Native Americans.
-Strangely, Armes’s quarters were set on fire by unknown persons, destroying papers that were later called on in the court-martial.
-Graham had left two days prior.
+Before he was ordered to Fort Leavenworth for his court-martial he took opportunities to opine to the local newspapers about the “Indian situation.”
+He told the Daily Kansas Tribune on Dec 11th that, although eight companies of infantry and cavalry were stationed near Supply, he predicted more trouble in the future from the “noble red man.”

-He was not under house arrest during the time he awaited his trial, but was getting himself arrested and fined for such gentlemanly behavior as assault, driving fast through town, and engaging in “lewd behavior” with a married woman.
+He was not under house arrest during the time he awaited his trial.
 Ironically, Armes was put under the highest levels of arrest for the crime of suggesting that Graham be put under the same!
-While Armes went hungry, (stipulations of his arrest stated that he was to have no contact with other men and yet had no meals brought to him) Graham was roaming the streets of Leavenworth City, his sociopathy causing him to become well known to the police in that town.
+While Armes went hungry, as the stipulations of his arrest stated that he was to have no contact with other men and had no meals brought to him, Graham was roaming the streets of Leavenworth City, his ego or sociopathy causing him to become well known to the police in that town.

 The charges against Graham were conduct unbecoming an officer and a gentleman, wrongfully and knowingly selling or disposing of government property, and conduct to the prejudice of good order and military discipline.

-Found guilty in August of 1870 on two counts and one specification, he was sentenced to be cashiered, pay a fine, and serve time in prison.
-His prison time was never served, as General of the Army William T. Sherman signed off on Graham’s sentence but not the imprisonment.
+Found guilty on two counts and one specification, he was sentenced to be cashiered, pay a fine, and serve time in prison.
+Due to connections with President Grant and William T. Sherman, he did not serve any time.

-About one year after Graham returned to Kansas and posed for this photograph with his new brevet rank proudly displayed, he was disgraced and alone and left Kansas.
-He did not return to New York and his family.
-He did not return to North Carolina, where he was still remembered as a damn Yankee.
-Instead he went further west, passing wild Hays City on the recently completed rail lines to the Utah Territory, then to Denver, leaving a trail of crimes until his luck ran out in a mining town near Cañon City, CO.
-He was known as “Major Graham” until (and after) his death.
-In 1875 newspapers around the country ran the gripping narrative of how “Major” Graham was shot to death in his attempt to jump a claim at a mine in Rosita, a small town in Colorado that he had robbed just the year before.
-Considering how difficult it had been to find even one photo, it fits the story to know that Graham lies in an unmarked grave in a ghost town.
+About one year after Graham returned to Kansas and posed for this photograph with his new brevet rank proudly displayed, he was disgraced and alone.
+He left Kansas.
+He would not return to New York.
+He did not make his way to North Carolina, where he had raided towns during the Civil War with his local Unionist troops.
+Instead he went further west, passing the civilian battlefields in wild Hays City, on the recently completed rail lines to the Utah Territory, and later to Denver and its environs, leaving a trail of scandals and crimes, until his luck ran out in a mining town near Cañon City.
+He went by the moniker “Major Graham” until his death.

-No other images of George W. Graham have been unearthed.
+As for other images of George W. Graham, none have been unearthed.
 A rare group photo of officers of the Tenth Cavalry at Fort Riley from those early days is missing one of its officers: Graham.
-Even Civil War era photos have never surfaced.
-Numerous images of Union officers in those Carolina cities his unit occupied are missing the cavalry leader as well.
-Given his local notoriety, it is surprising that he is not illustrated in at least one newspaper in North Carolina.
-As for his Colorado crimes?
+Photographs of Union officers standing around occupied houses in New Bern, NC are missing the cavalry leader as well.
+In those days before photographs were the norm in newspapers it is hardly surprising that he is not illustrated in at least one, despite the fact that the papers covered his exploits.
+As for his post-military prison records?
 There has been no image found of Graham wearing stripes.